-Protests are lodged with the regional host, not the judging panel, and the regional host will monitor whether the protest is lodged within the five-minute period.
-Judges will not be involved in hearing the protest, but judges may need to be consulted as part of the protest procedure and may be needed to determine the remedy for conduct ruled as a violation.
-The NTC protest committee will hear the protest and will make a ruling.
-Please remain available to ensure that the judges are not needed to determine an appropriate remedy following a protest.
+Protests are lodged with the competition host, not the judging panel, and the competition host will monitor whether the protest is lodged within the five-minute period.
+Judges will not be involved in hearing the protest, but judges may need to be consulted as part of the protest procedure and may be consulted regarding the remedy for conduct ruled as a violation.
+The protest committee will hear the protest and will make a ruling.
+Please remain available to ensure that the judges are not needed to weigh in on a protest.